KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 ### 2. Create an App Group

-To share data between the app and its keyboard, you must create an app group and enable it for both targets:
+To share data between the app and its keyboard, you must create an app group and enable it for both the main app and the keyboard extension:

 ![Set up an App Group for the app](dictation-appgroup-app.jpg)

 ![Set up an App Group for the keyboard](dictation-appgroup-keyboard.jpg)

-The app and keyboard will now be able to exchange data in a way that makes keyboard dictation work.
+The app and keyboard will now be able to exchange data in a way that makes dictation work.

 ### 3. Create a deep link

-To make it possible for the keyboard to open the app, you must add a custom URL scheme to your app target:
+To make it possible for the keyboard to open the app, you must set up a custom URL scheme:

 ![Set up a URL Scheme for the app](dictation-url-scheme.jpg)

-The keyboard extension will now be able to open the app in a way that makes keyboard dictation work.
+The keyboard extension will now be able to open the app in a way that makes dictation work.

 ### 4. Create a keyboard dictation configuration

-To perform keyboard dictation, you must create an app-specific ``KeyboardDictationConfiguration``.

-This configuration only has to define your app-specific App Group ID and deep link, for instance:
+To perform keyboard dictation, you must create a ``KeyboardDictationConfiguration`` that defines your app-specific App Group ID and deep link:

 ```swift
 extension KeyboardDictationConfiguration {